 COMBINING KANGAROO CARE WITH AN INFANT INCUBATOR

-In the past semester, the team — The Initiative — has made significant strides in the development of its project.
+In the past semester, The Initiative has made significant strides in the development of its project.
 As part of the restructuring of the team, it was partitioned into four sub teams.
 An iteration of the bassinet has been developed that will house the electrically-powered heating element to regulate the temperature of the infant when the caregiver removes and places the kangaroo mother care component of the device into the bassinet.
 Further iterations are under consideration for next semester as the team continues to plan and prepare for its trip to their country of interest, Ethiopia.